 - When planning a new layout to a room, it provides you with the basis of the flow of the room.
 By going through the planning process you can see whether your space is best suited for a symmetrical layout or one that is more asymmetrical.

-- Applying balance to a space can help avoid unnecessary costs when planning as it provides you with an insight to furniture requirements and their sizes.
+- Applying balance to a space can help avoid unnecessary costs when planning as it provides you with an insight into furniture requirements and their sizes.

 As most rooms have a focal point to them, symmetrical balance works by utilising the invisible axis (from the centre of your focal point) and applying mirrored arrangements of different elements either side.
-Focal points are important aspect in a room, as they provide us with not only visual interest, but a sense of order.
+Focal points are an important aspect of a room, as they provide us with not only visual interest but a sense of order.

 The art deco inspired hallway above, uses symmetrical balance brilliantly.
 It is clear what is the focal point, and the mirroring of the different elements either side reinforce the central axis, creating a uniformed and harmonious look and feel to the space.

 When & How to Use Symmetry In Your Homes